cogini/mix_systemd/README.md

 ```

 ## Configuration

+The library tries to choose smart defaults, so you may not need to configure
+anything.

 The library reads the app name from `mix.exs` and calculates default values
 for its configuration parameters.
 For example, if your app is nomed `foo_bar`,